mariuz/django-firebird-1.4/README.md

 # django-firebird #

-This is a firebird backend implementation for django that enables Firebird (version 1.5 and later) RDBMS support.
+This is a firebird backend implementation for django that enables Firebird (version 1.4) RDBMS support.

 **The current master version just works with Django 1.4.x**

 ## django 1.5+ support ##

-**If you need support for django 1.5 then you must go to**
+**If you need support for django >1.5.x then you must go to**

 https://github.com/maxirobaina/django-firebird